dev-sys-do/sealci/docs/controller.md

   **Payload** : none.

-- `DOING` : the action has been assigned to an Agent but not completed.
+- `RUNNING` : the action has been assigned to an Agent but not completed.

   **Payload** : logs from the agent (these logs can change during the execution of the action so they need to be re-fetched to be up to date).